 Thanks to the solution from our team, the client gains control and communication capabilities that turn laboratory data insights into productive outcomes for both upstream and downstream processes.
 In addition, the digital twin of the lab is ready and can be used to enable capabilities like Machine Learning and Artificial Intelligence.
-As a results our client was able to:
+As a result, our client was able to:

 - Digitalise the work in the lab and move to paperless processing

-- Enable intensified & continuous process
+- Enable an intensified & continuous process

 - Increase data visibility - near real time data collection

 - Enable collaboration

 - Elimination of manual errors / Improved data quality